arthurasanaliev/digit_classifier/README.md

 # Digit Classifier
-### Simple Machine Learning Model to Classify Digits From a 28x28 Image
+## Deep Machine Learning Model to Classify Digits From a 28x28 Image